Zama JROTC cadets learn about Army aviation mission, take Black Hawk flight

-Cadets from Zama Middle High School’s Junior Reserve Officers’ Training Corps listen to a safety briefing by Sgt.
-William Douglass, assigned to U.S. Army Aviation Battalion Japan, before boarding a UH-60 Black Hawk helicopter April 7 at Kastner Airfield on Camp Zama, Japan.
-The cadets were there to visit the U.S. Army Aviation Battalion Japan and learn from the Soldiers as part of their Cadet Leadership Challenge, a weeklong event in which the cadets learned about the many facets of teamwork.
+CAMP ZAMA Japan – Cadets from Zama Middle High School’s Junior Reserve Officers’ Training Corps battalion visited the U.S. Army Aviation Battalion Japan here April 7 to learn from the Soldiers as part of their Cadet Leadership Challenge.

+As part of the day’s event, the cadets also got to fly in a UH-60 Black Hawk helicopter.

+Retired Lt.
+Col. Douglas Fields, the JROTC instructor, said the Cadet Leadership Challenge is a weeklong event in which the cadets learn about the many facets of teamwork: working, planning, training and executing a mission together.

 |Date Taken: